eddelbuettel/r2u/README.md

 ### What is Selected ?

+Everything :)

-We use [cran-logs](https://cran-logs.rstudio.com/) and started by picking the _N_ most-downloaded packages, along with their dependencies from BioConductor.
+We started from [cran-logs](https://cran-logs.rstudio.com/) by picking the _N_ most-downloaded packages, along with their dependencies from BioConductor.
-(It should be noted that for example the first 100 packages already account for approximately half the total downloads: a very skewed distribution.)
-We iterated, and have now full coverage of CRAN.
+(It should be noted that for example the first 100 packages already account for approximately half the total downloads: it is a very skewed distribution.)
+We iterated, and fairly soon arrived of full coverage of CRAN.

 So we now cover